diegoamcg/DS-4002-Text-Project-Reuters-Interns/README.md

 DS 4002 Project 1 - Text Project

 ## Section 1: Software and platform section
 In this project, we used Python in Google Colab as our coding language.
 Specificially, we used the Python package spaCy to conduct our analysis.
+Both Mac and Windows were used.

 ## Section 2: Map of Documentation
 - Data